halexand/2016-SIO-Workshop/circos_tutorial.rst

 The goals of this tutorial are to:

-*  install circos on your Ubuntu AWS system
+*  Install circos on your Ubuntu AWS system
-*  use circos to visualize our metagenomic data **fill me in **
+*  Use Circos to visualize our metagenomic data **fill me in **

 Note: Beyond this brief crash course , circos is very well-documented and has a great series of `tutorials  <http://circos.ca/documentation/tutorials/>` and `course <http://circos.ca/documentation/course/>` materials that are useful.